 Watch the 16-minute introductory film, A Place Called White Haven, shown in the Visitor Center theater.

 Walk the historic trace and learn about the people and property in the 19th century.

 You can spend minutes or hours in the interpretive museum, located in the historic stable.
 The exhibits, An Intricate Tapestry: The Lives of Ulysses and Julia Grant place the Grants within the context of 19th century American history, and reflect the important role Ulysses Grant played in the nation's past.

-Be sure to check the "Things to Do" link at the top of the page for upcoming Special Events at the site.
+Be sure to check the "Things to Do" link in the column on the left side of the page for upcoming Special Events at the site.